 Each Thursday afternoon, from 1-4:00 pm.
 Please arrive between 1-2:00 pm to fill out an application.
 Volunteer attorneys are on hand in Room 134 of the Shelby County Courthouse, 140 Adams Ave., to provide advice about legal procedures to litigants.
 Members of the public are helped on a first come, first served basis.

-A legal clinic to assist veterans is held on the second Tuesday of each month on the 11th floor of 1407 Union Ave. from 12:00 noon to 2:00 pm.
-Volunteer attorneys provide advice to veterans on matters such as child support, expungement of criminal record, driver's license revocation, and debts.
+Due to COVID-19, this legal clinic to assist veterans is now offering legal advice by telephone only.
+Volunteer attorneys provide advice to veterans on matters such as child support, family/divorce law, employment law, driver's license reinstatement, consumer debt, and estate law (wills, power of attorney, etc.).
 Attorneys cannot provide advice on veterans' benefits.

 Volunteer mediators provide free mediation assistance to people in conflict, usually in General Sessions Court, and help them reach an agreement to avoid a trial.
 Mediators meet in General Sessions Division 4 at 10:00 am every Thursday to schedule mediation.

 Memphis Area Legal Services (MALS) provides free legal assistance and representation in civil (non-criminal) matters to eligible clients in Shelby, Fayette, Tipton and Lauderdale Counties.
 For most help, clients must be U.S. citizens or legal residents, have low-income and limited assets, and be seeking help with a legal issue that they handle.
 However, they can assist the following regardless of income level: the elderly; those with foreclosure prevention, mortgage default or other housing problems; those with tax issues.
-To find out if you are eligible for their services, call 901.523.8822 and talk to an intake counselor.
+The quickest way to find out if you are eligible for their services, fill out an online application at 901legalconnect.org.
+If you cannot complete an online application, please call 901-523-8822 to leave a message for an intake counselor.

 MALS does not handle the following matters: criminal cases, class actions, malpractice, personal injury/product liability, or worker's compensation.